electron-userland/electron-builder/docs/Options.md

 Hidden files are not ignored by default, but all files that should be ignored, are [ignored by default](#default-file-pattern).

-Development dependencies are never copied in any case.
-You don't need to ignore it explicitly.

-[Multiple patterns](#multiple-glob-patterns) are supported.
 If directory matched, all contents are copied.
 So, you can just specify `foo` to copy `foo` directory.

-Remember that default pattern `**/*` **is not added to your custom** if some of your patterns is not ignore (i.e. not starts with `!`).
-If you have production dependencies, you need to ensure you add `node_modules/**/*`.
- `package.json` is added to your custom in any case.
-All default ignores are added in any case — you don't need to repeat it if you configure own patterns.

-May be specified in the platform options (e.g. in the [mac](#MacOptions)).

 ### Multiple Glob Patterns
  ```js